nfischer/deploy-gh/README.md

 ## Usage

-This essentially just merges your master branch into your gh-pages branch and pushes that to the origin repository.
+This script makes a best effort attempt to pick out your GitHub project's main branch (this prefers `main` if that branch exists, otherwise it falls back to `master`).
+Then it merges this into the `gh-pages` branch and pushes this back to the remote origin.

 First, make sure you have an `index.html` file in the root of your repository.